cmu-csd-phd/csd-blog/website/content/2026/enso.md

 Besides being a more flexible abstraction for high-level offloads running on the NIC, Ensō's streaming abstraction also solves the performance issues with the packetized interface that we described earlier.

-**Sequential memory access:** Since multiple chunks of data are placed back to back in Ensō pipes, memory accesses are naturally sequential.
+**Sequential memory access:** Since multiple chunks of data are placed back to back in Ensō Pipes, memory accesses are naturally sequential.
 This makes it easier for the CPU to predict what the next memory access will be.
 As a result, Ensō vastly reduces the number of cache misses compared to the packetized interface.

 **No per-packet overhead:** Placing data sequentially in Ensō Pipes also allows the NIC to notify multiple chunks of data at once.
 This avoids the per-packet notification required in the packetized interface.
 As a result, Ensō significantly reduces the amount of PCIe bandwidth used for metadata as well as CPU cycles required to produce, access, and consume descriptors.